-In judo programs for children we concentrate our efforts on developing agility, balance, coordination and speed.
+In the Judo program for children we concentrate our efforts on developing agility, balance, coordination and speed.
 Our program can not neglect flexibility, which is trainable at any age.
 However, at this early development stage, it is very easily enhanced.

-- because it develops children greatly both physically and mentally
+- It develops children greatly both physically and mentally.

-- because they learn to fall with safety which is going to be useful in the future
+- They learn to fall with safety which is going to be useful in the future.

 Suggested minimum age is 4 to 7.

 Dr. Németh Endre “Bandi bácsi”, our Judo Teacher